ballerina-platform/module-ballerinax-hubspot.crm.object.leads/ballerina/Package.md

 ## Overview

-[//]: # "TODO: Add overview mentioning the purpose of the module, supported REST API versions, and other high-level details."

-[HubSpot](https://www.hubspot.com/our-story) is a customer platform with all the software, integrations, and resources users need to connect thier marketing, sales, and customer service.
+"[HubSpot](https://www.hubspot.com/our-story) is an AI-powered customer relationship management (CRM) platform.

-The `ballerinax/hubspot.crm.object.leads` package offers APIs to connect and interact with [HubSpot API for Leads](https://developers.hubspot.com/docs/reference/api/crm/objects/leads) endpoints, specifically based on [HubSpot Leads API v3 OpenAPI spec](https://github.com/HubSpot/HubSpot-public-api-spec-collection/blob/main/PublicApiSpecs/CRM/Schemas/Rollouts/145900/v3/schemas.json).
+The ballerinax/hubspot.crm.obj.leads offers APIs to connect and interact with the [HubSpot API for CRM Leads](https://developers.hubspot.com/docs/reference/api/crm/objects/leads) endpoints, specifically based on the [HubSpot CRM Leads API v3 OpenAPI spec](https://github.com/HubSpot/HubSpot-public-api-spec-collection/blob/main/PublicApiSpecs/CRM/Leads/Rollouts/424/v3/leads.json)"

-Using this API, users can develop applications easily to create and manage lead records in HubSpot, as well as sync lead data between HubSpot and other systems.

 ## Setup guide

-[//]: # "TODO: Add detailed steps to obtain credentials and configure the module."

 To use the HubSpot Marketing Events connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
 Therefore you need to register for a developer account at HubSpot if you don't have one already.